Wildwood State Park

-Wildwood State Park is a 767 acre state park located in Suffolk County, New York.
+Wildwood State Park is a 772 acre state park located in Suffolk County, New York.
 The park is in the Town of Riverhead on the north shore of Long Island.
 The park includes a beach on Long Island Sound.

 The park offers a beach, a playground, picnic tables, hiking and biking, fishing, a campground with tent and trailer sites, cross-country skiing, recreation programs and a food concession.

+History

+The Long Island State Park Commission acquired Wildwood State Park in 1925, during the early development of the state park system on Long Island.

+Natural features

+About 600 acres (240 ha) of the park consist of undeveloped hardwood forest.
+The forest extends to a high bluff overlooking Long Island Sound.

+Recreation

+The park provides tent and trailer camping as well as ten three-season cottages, three of which are accessible.
+Recreational activities include swimming, fishing, hiking, biking, cross-country skiing, snowshoeing and stand-up paddleboarding.

+A 461-acre (187 ha) portion of the park is managed cooperatively by New York State Parks and the New York State Department of Environmental Conservation for permitted archery deer hunting.